 Hyperextension of your knee is also not something that a regular knee brace will prevent.
 The open patella design and highly breathable fabric make this brace ideal for high-activity hiking, even in warmer weather.
 Additionally, the fabric has also been treated with an antimicrobial to prevent odors.

-It’s meant to be tight so it takes some effort to get on but feels very comfortable once it’s in place.
+It’s meant to be tight, so it takes some effort to get on, but it feels very comfortable once it’s in place.
 Just take a little time to measure accurately below your kneecap before consulting the sizing guide.

 Powerlix Compression Knee Sleeve